-10.2.2 Fuses
+10.3.2 Fuses

-- 1. Fuses are acceptable in 600V distribution and below in the following situations: - 1.1 For protection of VFDs to meet manufacturer's requirements. - 1.2 For protection of capacitors. - 1.3 For protection of staged electric heaters. - 1.4 For meeting required short circuit current ratings where options involving circuit breakers are not acceptable. - Where fuses are provided to meet short circuit current ratings, investigate the feasibility of providing coordination with a circuit breaker such that the circuit breaker will trip prior to the fuse. - Class J fuses are preferred for general purpose power use in new installations.
+- 1. Fuses are acceptable in 600V distribution and below in the following situations: - 1.1 For protection of VFDs to meet manufacturer's requirements. - 1.2 For protection of capacitors. - 1.3 For protection of staged electric heaters. - 1.4 For meeting required short circuit current ratings where options involving circuit breakers are not commercially available. - 1.5 For protection of control power transformers or voltage instrument transormers. - Where fuses are provided to meet short circuit current ratings, investigate the feasibility of providing coordination with a circuit breaker such that the circuit breaker will trip prior to the fuse. - 3.
+Class J fuses are preferred for general purpose power use in new installations.

-10.2.3 Ground Fault Protection
+10.3.3 Ground Fault Protection

 - 1. Provide ground fault protection for systems as follows: - 1.1 For systems rated 1000A or more, ground fault protection is mandatory to deenergize all circuits. - 1.2 For systems rated less than 1000A, ground fault protection at the main breaker is optional.
 However, the following should be noted: - 1.2.1 Ground fault protection should be provided where additional protection is required to reduce damage in the event of a ground fault. - 1.2.2 Ground fault protection may be provided for individual loads and feeders. - 2.
 The delay associated with ground fault protection must not exceed 1 second. - 3.
-Where ground fault protection is provided, selective coordination of the ground fault protection must be provided to an acceptable level. - 3.1 For essential power systems with ground fault protection, the selective coordination of the ground fault protection system must limit the affected outage to the area of the ground fault.
-All exceptions are to be approved by the City. - 3.2 For non-essential power systems, the affected zone of ground fault protection must be carefully reviewed to ensure an appropriate level of selectivity.
-As a general rule, each feeder rated 200A and more should be provided with dedicated ground fault protection on a system protected by ground fault protection. - 3.3 Where practical without excessive cost, install ground fault protection on each individual load. - 4.
-Ground fault protection applied solely to the facility main breaker is not acceptable. - 5.
-Good practice would be that the ground fault setting of main breakers and feeders would be limited to 30% of the circuit breaker rating, however the selective coordination of the application must be reviewed, and there are application where selective coordination is deemed to be a higher requirement than a low ground fault protection setting. - 6.
-For systems that have their neutral grounded through a Neutral Grounding Resistor (NGR), main ground fault detection can be provided using either voltage detection method (59N) and/or zero sequence current detection method (50/51G).
+Ground fault protection applied solely to the facility main breaker is not acceptable. - 4.
+Where ground fault protection is provided, selective coordination of the ground fault protection shall be provided as follows. - 4.1 For essential power systems and systems feeding critical loads with ground fault protection, the selective coordination of the ground fault protection system must limit the affected outage to the area of the ground fault.
+All exceptions are to be approved by the City. - 4.2 For all systems not addressed under 4.1 above, appropriate selectivity shall be provided to limit the affected zone in the event of a ground fault trip.
+Under no case shall a feeder with an ampacity of 200A or more be within a common ground fault zone as another feeder. - 4.3 Where required by other sections of this Electrical Design Guide and where practical, install ground fault protection on each individual load. - 5.
+Good practice would be that the ground fault setting of main breakers and feeders would be limited to 30% of the circuit breaker rating, however the selective coordination of the application must be reviewed.
+There are applications where selective coordination is deemed to be a higher requirement than a low ground fault protection setting.

+- 6. For systems that have their neutral grounded through a Neutral Grounding Resistor (NGR), main ground fault detection can be provided using either voltage detection method (59N) and/or zero sequence current detection method (50/51G).
 A Startco SE-330 relay can perform both these functions. - 7.
-Ground fault detection may utilize a residual CT connection if the ground fault trip current is 10% or higher of the CT current rating. - 7.1 Residual CT ground fault measurement is not applicable to high resistance grounded systems. - 8.
-Ground fault detection on high-resistance grounded systems must utilize a zero-sequence CT.
+Ground fault detection may utilize a residual CT connection if the ground fault trip current is 10% or higher of the CT current rating. - 7.1 Residual CT ground fault measurement is not applicable to high resistance grounded systems. - Ground fault detection on high-resistance grounded systems must utilize a zero-sequence CT.

-10.3 Protection for Medium Voltage Distribution
+10.4 Protection for Medium Voltage Distribution